 4. Use humor to engage shoppers

 When done correctly, humor sells.
+Especially with our current climate, we can all benefit from a little levity.
 Use this to your advantage and inject some humor into your eCommerce site to connect with shoppers, and potentially even nudge them to click that add to cart button.

-Creative content and copywriting can be powerful assets when trying to engage with your audience (especially a silly audience).
+Creative content and copywriting can be powerful assets when trying to engage with your audience.

 5. Make the checkout process a breeze

-If someone is impulse shopping, getting them to put an item in a cart is half the battle.
+If someone is impulse shopping, getting them to act on that spontaneity and put an item in a cart is half the battle.
 After that, you want to make it an effortless process to finish the transaction.